opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-sveltekit/README.md

 2. Using a `{...speread}` operator on an element will cause the preprocessor to place all props on that element into one giant `{...spread}`.
 If you are using proxies that may cause issues.
 3. If you are using a function-call as the value to `hreflang` the function will be called twice per render.
 If it has side-effects this may cause issues.

+### Issues on Vercel

+SvelteKit's `reroute` hook currently doens't play well with Vercel (see [sveltejs/kit#11879](https://github.com/sveltejs/kit/issues/11879)), which means that we need to slightly adapt the adapter setup to make it work when deployed to vercel.

+1. Remove the `reroute` hook from `src/hooks.js`
+2. Move the routes you want to localise `routes` into a `[locale]` folder
+3. Don't use translated `pathnames`

+We are actively working on contributing a fix for [sveltejs/kit#11879](https://github.com/sveltejs/kit/issues/11879), so this workaround will hopefully not be needed much longer.

 ## FAQ

 <doc-accordion